Nianze/nianze.github.io/content/posts/2020/05/2020-05-05-trade-sequencer.md

 featured_image: 2020/05/05/trade-sequencer.jpg
 ---

-A refined version of trade beats: combine multiple stocks in one sequencer, suppored by React.js, Tone.js, and P5.js
+A refined version of trade beats: combine multiple stocks in one sequencer, supported by React.js, Tone.js, and P5.js
 <!--more-->

 <div>